Macartney-Christopher/5-Axis-Camera-Position-Control/Hardware.md

 ## CNC Shield: Driving Steppers with Universal G-Code Sender (UGS)
 To realistically simulate the controls of the steppers I chose to use Universal G-Code Sender with the CNC Shield.
-1. Upload Grbl source code to the Arduino Uno: https://github.com/grbl/grbl/blob/master/grbl/examples/grblUpload/grblUpload.ino.
+1. Upload Grbl source code to the Arduino Uno [here on Github](https://github.com/grbl/grbl/blob/master/grbl/examples/grblUpload/grblUpload.ino).
 2. Download Universal G-Code Sender and connect your Arduino Uno.
 3. Setup stepper motors and drivers to CNC shield.
 4. Press connect on the top corner and ensure the Arduino Uno is connected.